 HiNC App Anatomy

-This section is a transparent, per-component anatomy of the HiNC application family — the HiNC-2025-webservice (the current flagship product: Quasar SPA + ASP.NET Core) and the HiNC-2025-win-desktop (the WPF desktop client).
+This section is a transparent, per-component anatomy of the HiNC application family.
+The forward-looking flagship is HiNC-2025-webservice (Quasar SPA + ASP.NET Core); HiNC-2025-win-desktop (the WPF client) is included only as a legacy reference — it is waiting to be fully obsoleted and is kept here so readers can map old screens onto their web-service successors.
 Every page dissects one UI component and exposes three layers:

 The sibling General Rules describes conventions shared across the anatomy.